Trump declares "mission accomplished" after U.S.-led airstrikes in Syria

 Breaking News Emails

-The airstrikes included 105 weapons that were deployed against three targets in Syria in a multinational effort that involved France and the United Kingdom and were in response to a suspected chemical attack last weekend that killed dozens.
+The airstrikes included 105 weapons that were deployed against three targets in western Syria in a multinational effort that involved France and the United Kingdom and were in response to a suspected chemical attack last weekend that killed dozens near the capital of Damascus.

-Pentagon officials said the missiles struck at 4 a.m. local time Saturday (9 p.m.
-ET Friday).
+Pentagon officials said 76 missiles were fired at a Syrian research and development center in greater Damascus, while 22 targeted a storage facility and seven were aimed at a chemical weapons bunker, both west of the city of Homs.The missiles struck at 4 a.m. local time Saturday (9 p.m.
+ET Friday), according to the Pentagon, rattling residents of Damascus before the city was fully awake.

+"The three facilities are — or more appropriately now, were — fundamental components to the regime's chemical weapons infrastructure," McKenzie said.
+"I'd use three words to describe this operation: precise, overwhelming and effective."

+But McKenzie did not rule out the possibility of future chemical weapons attacks by the Assad regime.

+"I'm not going to say that they're going to be unable to continue to conduct a chemical attack in the future, but I suspect that they'll think long and hard about it based on the activities of last night," the lieutenant general said.

-At a news conference at the Pentagon after Trump spoke on Friday night, Defense Secretary James Mattis described the strikes as "a little over double the weapons" used by the Trump administration to carry out a similar attack in April 2017 that consisted of 59 Tomahawk cruise missiles.
+At a news conference at the Pentagon after Trump announced the operation Friday night, Defense Secretary James Mattis described the strikes as a "one-time shot" and "a little over double the weapons" used by the Trump administration when it carried out a similar assault in April 2017 that consisted of 59 Tomahawk cruise missiles.

-“Last year the focus was on the delivery," Pentagon spokeswoman Dana White said.
-"This time the strikes went to the very heart of the enterprise, to the research, to development, to storage.
-We are very confident that we have significantly crippled Assad’s ability to deploy these weapons.”
+"Last year, the focus was on the delivery," Pentagon spokeswoman Dana White said Saturday.
+"This time, the strikes went to the very heart of the enterprise, to the research, to development, to storage.
+We are very confident that we have significantly crippled Assad’s ability to deploy these weapons."

-She added that the mission in Syria remains defeating the Islamic State, but that the U.S. will not allow Assad to attack "innocent Syrian people."
+She added that while the mission in Syria remains defeating the Islamic State, which has seen its grip weaken in the region in recent months, the U.S. will not allow Assad to attack "innocent Syrian people."
+The airstrikes, she insisted, also do not represent a change in U.S. policy.

+Trump earlier this month had reluctantly agreed to keep U.S. troops in Syria for an undetermined period of time to defeat ISIS.

+Syria has been locked in a civil war since the Arab Spring of 2011, pitting rebel groups who seek to depose the Assad regime against Russia-backed government forces.

 Both Russia and Iran condemned the airstrikes, with Russian military officials claiming Saturday that the Syrian military had shot down more than 70 missiles.